Agent Training Guide

 1.4 – Type of calls to place

-In this sections there are also some other selections to make.
+In this section, there are also some other selections to make.
 You have the option to call Private redials, Common redials, Automatic redials or unprocessed selectively or in combination.
 Most often your team leader will let you know what type of calls to focus on right now.
 If you don’t make any selection, the “Total leads ready to call” will be selected for you.
 This means that all types of leads are called in an order of priority, governed by the system settings and algorithms.

 Pic 1.4: Filter leads to call by their status